Some of the numbers presented in this website may not be the most recent available

 Independence campaigns began in 1870, opposed by Protestant Unionists.
 Home rule was eventually agreed in 1914 but the process was suspended during World War 1.
 Irish volunteers fought with Britain but a rebel Catholic group, taking advantage of the chaos of World War 1, began a bloody insurrection known as the 1916 Easter Rising.

 In 1919, after the war, Ireland declared independence, recognised in an Anglo-Irish treaty of 1922 at which time Northern Ireland elected to remain British.
 A civil war followed independence and the Irish Free State, supported by the UK, was victorious.
-Ireland avoided choosing a side in World War 2 by declaring neutrality and became a republic in 1949.
+Ireland avoided fighting in World War 2 by declaring neutrality.
+It became a republic in 1949.

-In the 1980s with EU support the country saw rapid economic growth , cut short by the financial crisis in 2008.
-It has since recovered.
+In the 1980s with EU support the country saw rapid economic growth cut short by the financial crisis in 2008.
+It has since recovered and has a booming economy benefiting from Brexit and low corporate tax rates.

 Ireland covers most of the island of Ireland with the 6 counties of Northern Ireland (part of the UK) constituting the remainder in the northeast.